 Find out why corns develop on the feet and how to get rid of them.

 Corns are hard patches of skin that develop when there is too much pressure or friction placed on a skin surface over time.
-Even though corns are usually nothing to worry about if you are healthy, it’s important to know how to treat the issue at home and when to turn our podiatrist in Scarborough, Windham, and Brunswick, ME, Dr. Peter Ocampo, for treatment.
+Even though corns are usually nothing to worry about if you are healthy, it’s important to know how to treat the issue at home and when to turn our podiatrist in Scarborough and Windham, ME, Dr. Peter Ocampo, for treatment.

 How do I know that I have a corn?